 Need to do research but don't know where to start?
 Searching for a book, article, or data to support your argument?
-Not sure how to cite a source in your bibliography?
 Ask a librarian!
-Help is available via chat, email, phone, drop-in hours, or by appointment. http://libguides.worcester.edu/askus
+Help is available via chat, email, phone, or by appointment. https://libguides.worcester.edu/askus

 Other suggestions for items to include in your syllabus